 We may enter into Government of Canada bond forward contracts to hedge interest rate risk arising from the impact of (i) movements in interest rates between the time insured residential mortgages are funded and the time that these mortgages are securitized; and (ii) movements in interest rates between the time term deposit funding is forecasted to be required and the time that the actual funding occurs.
 Hedges are structured such that the fair value movements of the hedge instruments offset, within a reasonable range, the changes in fair value of either the pool of fixed-rate mortgages or term deposits due to interest rate fluctuations.
 The term of our cash flow hedges is generally less than 60 days.
 The derivative instruments are settled at either the time of securitization or funding of the term deposits, as applicable.
-We apply cash flow hedge accounting to these derivative transactions with the intention to recognize the effective matching of the gain or loss on the derivative transactions with the related interest expense for either the securitization or term deposit funding.
+We apply cash flow hedge accounting to these derivative transactions with the intention to recognize the effective matching of the gain or loss on the derivative transactions with the recognition of the related interest expense for either the securitization or term deposit funding.

-At March 31, 2024, we had \$nil of derivatives outstanding relating to cash flow hedges (December 31, 2023 - \$nil) on our consolidated balance sheets.
-In Q1 2024, we had net realized fair value gains of \$31,000 (Q1 2023 - \$144,000 net realized and unrealized fair value gains) on our derivative transactions recognized in other comprehensive income in the statements of comprehensive income.
+At June 30, 2024, we had \$\(\)nil of derivatives outstanding relating to cash flow hedges (March 31, 2024 - \$\(\)nil; December 31, 2023 - \$\(\)nil) on our consolidated balance sheets.
+In Q2 2024, we had net fair value losses of \$1.3 million (Q1 2024 - \$31.0 thousand fair value gains; Q2 2023 - \$1.7 million fair value gains), and year to date 2024, we had net fair value losses of \$1.2 million (year to date 2023 - \$1.9 million fair value gains) on our derivative transactions recognized in accumulated other comprehensive income.